ids-s1-21/project-pipingHot/README.md

 We expected a high BMI and having hypertension to increase stroke risk the most.
 As our model is logistic, we can’t give exact figures, but we found that age and hypertension increase stroke risk the most.

 The base model uses the variables: age, hypertension, heart disease, gender, BMI and average glucose level.
-AIC (Akaike Information Criterion) helps decide the least amount of variables needed to explain the greatest amount of variation - the lower AIC value the more preferable the model.
-Since the AIC penalises the model with more variables but explains the same amount of variation.
+We used the Akaike Information Criterion (AIC) which basically is used to find the least amount of variables needed to explain the greatest amount of variation in the data - essentially if a new predictor is added and it does not contribute much towards explaining the variation - AIC penalizes that model and the AIC value is greater.
+So, we want the lowest AIC value ideally and as you can see the base model is doing well in that regard.

 |        Model          |  AIC |
 |-----------------------|------|